kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ## Summary

-This proposal enhances the `ResourceClaim.Status` by adding a new field `DeviceStatuses`.
+This proposal enhances the `ResourceClaim.Status` by adding a new field `Devices`.
 The new field allows drivers to report driver-specific device status data for each allocated device in a resource claim.
 Allowing the drivers to report the device statuses will improve both observability and troubleshooting as well as enabling new functionalities such as, for example,